Mixed Breed Dogs

 About the Mastador

-The Mastador is a very large mixed breed dogs known for its outgoing nature and highly intelligent mind.
-Better suited to homes with space, the Mastador is best matched with experienced owners.
+The Mastador is a cross between the Mastiff and Labrador Retriever.
+The Mastador is a very large mixed breed dog known for being deeply loving with its family and friendly once acquainted.
+With a highly intelligent mind, better suited to homes with outdoor space, the Mastador is best matched with experienced owners.
 Typically standing 28 to 36 inches and weighing 85 to 160 pounds, this breed has a life expectancy of 10 to 12 years, making it a devoted companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Mastador brings a distinct combination of traits that sets it apart.
 The Mastador is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Mastador loves being close to its people and forms strong bonds with every member of the household.